-When citing a web site, take note of the title, date of publication, author or publisher, place of publication, and the date you accessed the site.
+When citing a website, take note of the author, title, the publisher, publication date, and the date you accessed the site.

 For each type of source in this guide, both the general form and a specific example will be provided.

 In-text Citation - entry that appears in the body of your paper.

 References - entry that appears at the end of your paper

 When using a document (PDF) from a website, with or without an author.